bclemenzi/sans-server/README.md

 }
 ```

-The JUnit class for testing the CreateUser Lambda function looks as follows:
+The JUnit class for testing the ViewUser Lambda function looks as follows:

 ```java
 package com.nfbsoftware.sans_server.user.lambda;